ajeetraina/codellama-python/README.md

 exit 0
 ```

-The provided shell script code in the .git/hooks/pre-commit file automates the code review process by finding all modified Python files, cleaning the review.md file, and iterating through each file to generate suggestions using the Ollama model.
-The suggestions are then appended to the review.md file, providing developers with immediate feedback on their code changes.
+The provided shell script automates the code review process by finding all modified Python files, cleaning the review.md file, and iterating through each file to generate suggestions using the Ollama model.
+The suggestions are then appended to the `review.md` file, providing developers with immediate feedback on their code changes.

-- Add or modify the python files.
+## Step 4.
+Add or modify the python files

+Go ahead and make changes to the python files.

+## Step 5.
+Apply the changes

-- Apply a commit message and wait for the review.
-I could take some minutes, the final result is a review.md with all suggestions from codellama.
+Apply a commit message and wait for the review.
+It could take some minutes, the final result is a `review.md` with all suggestions.

 ## How can I customize the prompts provided to the CodeLLama model for generating suggestions?